thenicholasbarnett/smorgasboard/README.md

 # smorgasboard
-Plenty of code is present here in various languages for a variety of tasks, take and leave any files as you please.
+Plenty of files are present here in various types for a variety of tasks, take and leave any files as you please.